Sorix/CloudCore/README.md

 4. When a user wants to delete an object, your app must distinguish between the owner and a sharer, and either delete the object or the share.

 ## Example application
-You can find example application at [Example](/Example/) directory, which has been updated to demonstrate sharing.
+You can find example application at [Example](/Example/) directory, which has been updated to demonstrate sharing, maskable attributes, and cacheable assets.

 **How to run it:**
 1. Set Bundle Identifier.